Pedro the Lion: History

 Beginning in spring 2017, Bazan began forming a new band which he initially envisioned billing as "David Bazan Band" or something similar.
 In October 2017, Bazan announced that Pedro the Lion would be reforming beginning with several shows in December 2017.
-Asked if there would be new material Bazan explained that the band will initially be playing Pedro the Lion's existing catalog along with limited performances of songs from Headphones and Bazan's solo catalog, with new material to follow.
+Asked if there would be new material, Bazan explained that the band will initially be playing Pedro the Lion's existing catalog along with limited performances of songs from Headphones and Bazan's solo catalog, with new material to follow.

+In 2019 the band put out their first album in their autobiographical series called Phoenix which was followed by Havasu in 2022 and Santa Cruz in 2024 in the same set.